 - Export your receipts using the export 'Sage Pastel Purchases' This will produce a .zip file with 2 csv files inside: “suppliers.csv” and “purchases.csv”; suppliers.csv will contain the list of suppliers, the receipts for which have been exported, whereas purchases.csv will contain the list of receipts.

-- Back in Sage Pastel, Upload the file called “suppliers.csv” via “Import Supplier Accounts” functionality, mapping each field.
+- Back in Sage Pastel, Upload the file called “suppliers.csv” via “Import Supplier Accounts” functionality, mapping the 4 fields as seen here

 - Once the “suppliers.csv” has been uploaded, upload the “purchases.csv” into the Suppliers Journal or Purchases.